Bartlesville Radio » News » Bartlesville Blue Star Mothers Adopt National Guard Troops

 Blue Star Mothers is a group of women who have family members who are either active duty military, reserves, guardsmen and veterans.
 They step up to support troops and veterans whenever they can.
 Heinrich says the group is key in sharing a touch of home when soldiers need it most.

-Heinrich says even though the Blue Star Members do their best to help support soldiers, the Bartlesville Chapter themselves needed some help a few years back.
+Heinrich says even though the Blue Star Mothers do their best to help support soldiers, the Bartlesville Chapter themselves needed some help a few years back.
 Heinrich says the Elks Lodge came through during a time of need.

-For more information on the Bartlesville Blue Star Mothers, including how to join, volunteer or donate, click HERE.
+For more information on the Bartlesville Blue Star Mothers, including how to join, volunteer or donate, click HERE for their Facebook page and click HERE for their website.
 You can also call 918-337-2213.

 « Back to News